Getting Preventative Medication for Migraines

 Migraines that Last a Long Time

-If your migraines typically last more than twelve hours, preventative treatment may be for you.
+If migraines typically last more than twelve hours, preventative treatment may be a good fit.

 Pain Medications Aren’t Helping

-If it feels like you’ve tried every pain medication out there to alleviate your migraine pain to no avail, you may be a good candidate for preventative medication.
+If it feels as if every pain medication out there has been tried to alleviate migraine pain to no avail, that individual may be a good candidate for preventative medication.

 Your Symptoms are Worse Than Average